labmonkey/docker-compose-project-example/README.md

 ### The `include` attribute for easier maintenance and clear project structure

+`Note: Please note this requires Docker Compose version 2.20.0 or later.
+So you might need to update especially if you are on Synology device as they tend to be behind.`

 The more services you have the bigger your `docker-compose.yml` file gets.
 To the point that it can be hard to maintain.
 With [include](https://docs.docker.com/compose/compose-file/14-include/) attribute you can split your compose file into smaller chunks and group them as you like.
 Each of those "groups" can have its own `.env` files and extra directories.
 Take control of that mess!

 - Your `docker-compose.yml` file from now on will be meant to act as a central point of your whole stack and define as few settings as possible, mainly list all the files that your whole stack contains by using [include](https://docs.docker.com/compose/compose-file/14-include/) attribute.